-- Name - In the General tab, this name appears as the title of a member area in the Pages panel, member sign up blocks, and the modal new members use to sign up for a membership.
+- Name - This name appears as the title of a member area in the Pages panel, member sign up blocks, and the window new members use to sign up for a membership.

-- Description - In the General tab, this description appears in the member sign up block for site visitors to review before signing up for a membership, and in the Membership Summary at checkout.
+- Description - This description appears in the member sign up block for visitors to review before signing up for a membership, and in the Membership Summary at checkout.

-- Membership fee - In the Fee tab, change the membership fee amount and frequency.
-Any changes made to a member area's recurring membership fee amount will only affect new members.
+- Membership pricing - Under Pricing, change your membership pricing amount and frequency.
+Any changes made to a member area's recurring subscription membership cost will only affect new members.

-- Edit access denied screen - In the General tab, customize the page visitors see if they try to access content in a member area they don't have a membership to.
+- Access denied screen -Click ..., then click Edit Access Denied Screen to customize the page that appears to visitors if they try to access content in a member area they don't have a membership to.

-- Manage global settings - In the General tab, use this shortcut to navigate to the Member Areas panel.
+- Global settings - Click ..., then click Manage global settings for a shortcut to the Member Areas panel.

 Add content to a member area

 After creating a member area in the Pages panel, you can add members-only pages beneath it.
-Create content such as classes, workshops, or media for different communities and skill levels.
-Only site visitors who sign up for a membership to that member area can view those pages.
+Create content such as classes, workshops, or video libraries for different communities and skill levels.
+Only visitors who sign up for a membership to that member area can view those pages.